A one-dimensional morphoelastic model for burn injuries: stability analysis, numerical validation and biological interpretation: Conclusion and discussion

+If we have $\delta_c<k_c/(a_c^{I}\overline{\rho})$ not too far below the bound, then the signaling molecules move away from equilibrium and affect the distributions of the fibroblasts and the myofibroblasts.
+All the constituents move away from the expected equilibria and oscillate around new equilibria.
+The collagen density still shows the initial waves of the perturbations around day 260, while these waves already vanished in the other densities.
+We have linked this situation to real-life scar occurrences, namely hypertrophic scars and keloids.
+By reverting the stimulation of matrix production and differentiation to myofibroblasts by setting the signaling molecule density to (healthy) equilibrium, we have provided experimental evidence, from a mathematical point of view, that fibroblasts can be indeed be reverted.
+Taken together, the numerical model fully reproduces the stability constraints.

-It would be interesting to incorporate hypertrophy to this one-dimensional morphoelastic model \cite{Koppenol2017b}, since hypertrophic scars can also develop contractures.
-The beauty of the one-dimensional model is the speed, hence incorporation of hypertrophy will quickly yields new results and therefore insight.
-Another interesting direction is to model the boundaries of the wounded area as elastic springs, since with the current setting the boundary of the domain of computation needs to be ``sufficiently far away".
-Furthermore, we are working on a sensitivity analysis and feasibility study for the one-dimensional morphoelastic model.
-It would be interesting to combine the hypertrophic one-dimensional model with the one-dimensional morphoelastic model and perform these analyses on the combined model as well.
-One other interesting approach is to extend the equations to account for growth of children.
-A first attempt will be to add another factor in equation \eqref{G}.
+It would interest to incorporate hypertrophy to this one-dimensional morphoelastic model \cite{Koppenol2017b}, since hypertrophic scars can also develop contractures and elevate above healthy skin levels.
+The beauty of the one-dimensional model is the speed, hence incorporation of hypertrophy will quickly yield new results and therefore insight.
+However, validating results from such a model is a challenge since hypertrophy depends highly on angiogenesis, which nowadays seems impossible to test in vitro.

+An interesting direction is to model the boundaries of the wounded area as elastic springs, since with the current setting the boundary of the domain of computation needs to be ``sufficiently far away".
+We are planning on incorporating pulling and stretching forces because of the growth of children and motility.
+A first attempt to incorporate the growth of children is to add another term to the right-hand side of equation \eqref{PDE_e}.
+We will incorporate motility forces by adding new boundary conditions.